zy2438633945/lab4/README.md

 ## Open Data Service to create an endpoint

 **Data Service** is a feature of TiDB Cloud that allows you to easily expose your data to the outside world.
-To create an endpoint, we firstly create a DataApp in the "Data Service" tab, then click on the "Create Endpoint" button.
+To create an endpoint, we first create a DataApp in the "Data Service" tab, then click on the "Create Endpoint" button.
 Give your endpoint a name and then select the table that you want to expose.

-To protect your endpoints, you'll also need to create a pair of API Keys to for authentication.
+To protect your endpoints, you'll also need to create a pair of API Keys for authentication.

 ## Configure the endpoint properties

 In the "Properties" section, you can configure the following settings:

 - Endpoint Path: This is the URL path that will be used to access the endpoint.
-- Endpoint URL: This the full URL of you endpoint.
+- Endpoint URL: This is the full URL of your endpoint.
 - Request Method: This is the SQL query that will be executed when the endpoint is accessed.
 - Timeout: This is the format of the data that will be returned by the endpoint.
 5. Use the AI to help you write the SQL

-If you're not sure how to write the SQL query, you can use the AI to help you.
+If you're not sure how to write the SQL query, you can use AI to help you.
 Click on the "AI" button and then type in a description of what you want the query to do.
 The AI will then generate a SQL query for you.

 ## Run the SQL and check the result